Rent vs buy calculator

 The first question to ask is whether renting or buying makes more sense for where you are in your life.
 Generally speaking, if you think you might move in the next few years for work or personal reasons, then renting usually makes more sense.
-That's because buying a home usually has higher upfront costs than renting, and it is typically easier to move out of an apartment when your lease comes to an end than sell a house when you want to move.
+That's because buying a home usually has higher upfront costs than renting, and it is typically easier to move out of an apartment when your lease comes to an end than selling a house when you want to move.

 People often buy houses when they feel established in their jobs, when they have found a community they like, or when they are ready to settle down and maybe start a family.
-In these cases, people are buying homes with the expectation that they will live in them for several years.
+In these cases, people are buying homes with the expectation that they will live there for several years.
 And this expectation is important because one key element of deciding whether renting or buying makes more sense is how long you plan to live in the home.

 The next question to ask in your rent vs buy decision is "Can you afford a home?"
 To buy a home you usually need to make a down payment.
 (Veterans who qualify for a VA loan are an exception.)
 You will probably need to pay closing costs.
 Once you own the home, you will need to make monthly principal and interest payments and may need to pay mortgage insurance.
-You'll have to pay property taxes and homeowner's insurance in addition to any maintenance or repairs.
+You'll have to pay property taxes and homeowners insurance in addition to any maintenance or repairs.
 Depending on where you buy, you may need to pay condo or homeowners association fees and flood insurance too.

 The costs of buying a home come with many upsides too of course!
 You can get a sense of ownership and pride.
 You can make the renovations and improvements you want when you own your home.
 Homeownership gives you roots in a community and gives you a place to have a family and create memories.
+Plus, owning a home can also help you build wealth.

 If you want help calculating how much you can afford in a monthly mortgage payment, check out our Mortgage Affordability Calculator.